 Towing & Roadside Assistance in Addison, Balch Springs, Carrollton, Cedar Hill, Cockrell Hill, Combine, Coppell, DeSoto, Farmers Branch, Ferris, Garland, Glenn Heights, Grapevine, Highland Park, Hutchins, Lancaster, Lewisville, Ovilla, Richardson, Rowlett, Sachse, Seagoville, Sunnyvale, University Park, Wilmer, Wylie, Duncanville, Grand Prairie, Arlington, Irving, Mesquite & Greater Dallas, Texas

 Keep in mind some vehicles such as small cars may need more assistance because they might not have enough power to fully get themselves out of the sand.
-If you run into this problem know that Citywide Towing provides a winch out service.
+If you run into this problem know that Citywide Towing Service provides a winch out service.
 We can pull your vehicle out of any ditch, sand, or muddy situation.
-If these steps of getting you out of the sand fail then call Citywide Towing and we will be there to help get your vehicle free.
+If these steps of getting you out of the sand fail then call Citywide Towing Service and we will be there to help get your vehicle free.